nodejs/node/doc/api/fs.md

 negative performance implications for some applications, see the [`UV_THREADPOOL_SIZE`][] documentation for more information.

-## class: fs.FD
+## class: fs.FileHandle
 <!-- YAML
 added: REPLACEME
 -->

-An `fs.FD` object is a wrapper for a numeric file descriptor.
-Instances of `fs.FD` are distinct from numeric file descriptors in that, if the `fs.FD` is not explicitly closed using the `fd.close()` method, they will automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.
+A `fs.FileHandle` object is a wrapper for a numeric file descriptor.
+Instances of `fs.FileHandle` are distinct from numeric file descriptors in that, if the `fs.FileHandle` is not explicitly closed using the `fd.close()` method, they will automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.

-Instances of the `fs.FD` object are created internally by the `fs.openFD()` and `fs.openFDSync()` methods.
+Instances of the `fs.FileHandle` object are created internally by the `fs.openFileHandle()` and `fs.openFileHandleSync()` methods.

-### fd.close()
+### filehandle.close()
 <!-- YAML
 added: REPLACEME
 -->